Restorative Justice

 For Persons Harmed (victims) and their guardians and/or supporters, it allows them a chance to ask questions, to get answers and have a say in how to repair the harm they have experienced; in a safe and supportive place.
 The RJ process is designed to support them to move forward and heal.

-RJ Services strives to include the rights of victims as identified in the Canadian Victim Bill of Rights;
+Restorative Justice includes the rights of victims as found in the Canadian Victim Bill of Rights;

-For Persons Who Caused Harm (accused) and their guardians and/or supporters, it allows them an opportunity to understand the impact of their actions; in a safe and supportive place.
-The RJ process is designed to support them in moving forward by supporting ways to repair the harm.
-RJ Services strives to include the rights of accused as identified in the Criminal Code of Canada and the Youth Criminal Justice Act.
+For Persons Who Caused Harm (accused) and their guardians and/or supporters, restorative justice allows them an opportunity to understand the impact of their actions; in a safe and supportive place.
+The restorative justice process is designed to support them in moving forward by supporting ways to repair the harm.
+Restorative Justice includes the rights of accused as found in the Criminal Code of Canada and the Youth Criminal Justice Act.

-This video provides information on how a referral to the restorative justice (RJ) process is handled with youth and their guardians.
-Jane, person harmed agrees to a referral to RJ Services when Tyler & Sarah, persons who caused harm admit to a Mischief Under $5000 file.
+This video provides information on how a referral to the restorative justice process is managed with youth and their guardians.
+Jane, person harmed agrees to a referral to Restorative Justice Services when Tyler & Sarah, persons who caused harm to admit to a Mischief Under $5000 file.

 In this video everyone agrees to go into a Community Justice Forum Circle.